-Fresno Chaffee Zoo is home to approximately 190 species, with more always on the way!
+Fresno Chaffee Zoo is home to more than 200 species, with more always on the way!

 Protecting Earth's Rarest Animals